 Complete Legalisation Services

-We can help getting your documents legalised and ensuring they are compliant before being presented to the relevant embassy or consulate.
-We also offer Apostille Legalisation via the FCO in London (within 1-3 hours) and via the FCO in Milton Keynes (with Next-Day Delivery).
+We can help getting your documents legalised and ensuring they are compliant before being presented to the relevant embassy or consulate in the UK.
+We also offer Apostille Legalisation by the FCDO Legalisation branches in London (within 5-6 hours) and in Milton Keynes (Next-Day Delivery).

 'Start-to-Finish' Consular & Embassy Services